awsdocs/amazon-route53-docs/doc_source/r53-api-permissions-ref.md

 You can use AWS\-wide condition keys in your Route 53 policies to express conditions\.
 For a complete list of AWS\-wide keys, see [Available keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#AvailableKeys) in the *IAM User Guide*\.

 **Note**
+When granting access, the hosted zone and the Amazon VPC must belong to the same partition\.
+A partition is a group of AWS Regions\.
+Each AWS account is scoped to one partition\.
+The following are the supported partitions:
+`aws` \- AWS Regions
+`aws-cn` \- China Regions
+`aws-us-gov` \- AWS GovCloud \(US\) Region
+For more information, see [Access Management](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) in the *AWS General Reference*\.

+**Note**
 To specify an action, use the applicable prefix \(`route53`, `route53domains`, or `route53resolver`\) followed by the API operation name, for example:
 `route53:CreateHostedZone`
 `route53domains:RegisterDomain`